metomi/rose/sphinx/cheat-sheet.rst

 .. list-table::
    :class: grid-table

-   * - .. rubric:: The cylc way
+   * - .. rubric:: The Cylc Way
-     - .. rubric:: The rose way
+     - .. rubric:: The Rose Way
    * - ::

          # No special steps required.